Howard Beach: Ramblersville

-Ramblersville, which once considered itself independent of New York City when the city was first unified, is purportedly the oldest neighborhood in what later became known as Howard Beach.

-A 1905 article from The Washington Post said that all the houses were built on stilts and the population was one-thousand in the summer and a dozen in the winter.
-In 1962, the neighborhood's private water mains were replaced by the city; the neighborhood had 130 families at the time.
+Ramblersville is purportedly the oldest neighborhood in what later became Howard Beach and once considered itself independent of New York City when the city was unified.
+A 1905 Washington Post article described the neighborhood as having houses built on stilts, with a population of 1,000 in the summer and a dozen in the winter.
+In 1962, the city replaced the neighborhood’s private water mains; at that time, the population consisted of approximately 130 families.

-In 2001, The New York Times reported that the neighborhood "resembles a cozy fishing village with its pebbled streets and wooden bungalows built on pilings...
-[T]all grass... surrounds many of its marshy fields."
+Fishing was a significant industry in the neighborhood.
+In 2001, The New York Times compared Ramblersville to a fishing village, having pebbled streets and wooden bungalows built on pilings, surrounded by tall grass and marshy fields.

-Fishing was a large industry in the tiny neighborhood.
-Ramblersville still has streets named Broadway, Church, and Bridge.
-Just north of Ramblersville is 159th Drive, also known as Remsen Place, named after Jeromus Remsen, a Revolutionary War officer.
-This area, near the current subway station, was known as "Remsen's Landing" at the time.
-Before the Howard Beach development was named in 1916, the entire area was commonly known as "Ramblersville", including Hamilton Beach to the south on Jamaica Bay, and Old Howard Beach to the west.
-The Howard Beach – JFK Airport subway stop was originally the "Ramblersville Station" on the Long Island Rail Road.
+North of Ramblersville is 159th Drive, also called Remsen Place, named after Jeromus Remsen, an American Revolutionary War officer.
+This area was historically known as "Remsen's Landing."
+Before 1916, the entire area now known as Howard Beach was commonly referred to as Ramblersville, including Hamilton Beach to the south and Old Howard Beach to the west.
+The Howard Beach – JFK Airport station was originally the Ramblersville Station of the Long Island Rail Road.

 Ramblersville is the smallest neighborhood in New York City in terms of real estate per square foot.

 Rockwood Park

-Rockwood Park is a section of Howard Beach that mainly consists of single family homes and is considered to be a more upper class section of Howard Beach.
-It is part of what is commonly referred to as "New Howard" by many residents.
-The area is situated between 78th and 92nd Streets (these are north–south streets) and 156th and 165th Avenues (the east–west streets).
-The Q41 and Q21 serve Rockwood Park.
-To the west of 78th Street, the last street in the neighborhood, lies Spring Creek Park in which lies the border between Brooklyn and Queens.
+Rockwood Park primarily consists of single-family detached houses.
+Often referred to as part of "New Howard" by local residents, it is bounded by 78th and 92nd Streets (running north-south) and 156th and 165th Avenues (running east-west).
+Public transportation in the area is provided by the Q41 and Q21 bus routes.
+To the west of 78th Street, the neighborhood's westernmost boundary, lies Spring Creek Park, marking the border between Brooklyn and Queens.

-The area remained primarily undeveloped during the first half of the 1900s.
-After the Second World War marsh land west of Cross Bay Boulevard was filled in, which led to the building of many Cape Cod-style houses in the area, followed later on in the 1960s and 1970s by high ranch-style houses.
-Becoming known as a more upscale section of Howard Beach led the area to become the home of many known mob figures, most notably Gambino crime family boss John Gotti who lived on 85th Street.
-Starting in the late 1980s and through the 2000s, Rockwood Park began to go through another building boom.
-Many of the area's old Cape Cod-style houses were demolished and replaced with upscale million dollar mini-mansions.
-Another famous resident was folk singer Woody Guthrie, who lived at 159-13 85th Street with his family after moving from Coney Island.
+The area remained undeveloped through the first half of the 1900s.
+After World War II, marshland west of Cross Bay Boulevard was filled in, leading to the construction of Cape Cod-style houses.
+In the 1960s and 1970s, high ranch-style houses were built.
+The area became associated with upscale living and was home to notable figures, including Gambino crime family boss John Gotti, who lived on 85th Street.
+Starting in the late 1980s and continuing through the 2000s, many original Cape Cod-style homes were replaced with McMansions.

+Folk singer Woody Guthrie also lived in the neighborhood, at 159-13 85th Street, after moving from Coney Island.